 You do not have any choice about where in the UK you are housed.
-You can be dispersed to anywhere in the UK (though usually not London and the south-east of England).
+You can be dispersed to anywhere in Britain (though usually not London and the south-east of England).

 You will receive instructions on how to receive your money, which will be paid through a card called an ASPEN card.
 This can be used like a debit card, to withdraw money from cash machines (ATMs) or to pay for items in shops.

 The Home Office are able to track the use of Aspen cards and in some cases have stopped people’s support for being away from their designated city/town of residence.
 Read more here.

 You may hear this kind of support called “NASS support“, named after the department of the Home Office – the National Asylum Support Service – that used to administer the support.

 Subsistence-only Section 95 support

 If you have a friend, family member of community you can stay with long term, you can ask the Home Office to just provide you with money for basic living expenses.
 This is known as “subsistence only” or “subs only” asylum support.
 If you apply for this kind of support, you will not be dispersed as you will be accommodated by your friend or family/community member.

 You can also apply for accommodation only from the Home Office, if friends and family can provide you with food or you have a low income, though this situation is quite unusual.